Speaking

 Author Talks

-As author of the first-ever biography of the 19th-century woman travel writer behind Washington’s Japanese cherry trees, I’ve delivered talks on the subject to a wide range of audiences at bookstores and libraries, historical societies and professional organizations.
-A popular feature of my presentations is my lavish use of evocative historical images to tell the story.
-I’ve customized talks to emphasize topics such as Gilded Age globetrotting, the history and symbolism of Japanese cherry blossoms, and Scidmore’s botanical interests.
+Since the publication of my book on 19th-century travel writer and Washington’s cherry trees, I’ve given more than 70 author talks at bookstores, libraries, historical societies, professional and civic organizations, literary groups and private events.
+A popular feature of my presentations is the liberal use of evocative historical images.
+I’ve customized talks to emphasize topics such as Gilded Age globetrotting, the history and symbolism of Japanese cherry blossoms, and Scidmore’s White House encounters and botanical interests.

-I’ve honed my public-speaking skills as a volunteer docent for public tours of the Library of Congress, where I did much of the research for my book, and as a member of the Capital Speakers Club.
-See sample presentations on the Events page of this website.
-My work has been featured by major outlets such as NBC’s “Today” show, C-Span, BBC2 and Japan’s NHK network, as well as in guest interviews on many podcasts.
-See the News & Press page for media coverage.
+I’ve honed my public-speaking skills guiding public tours of the Library of Congress and as a member of Capital Speakers Club.
+I’ve done interviews for news outlets such as NBC’s “Today” show, C-Span, BBC2 and Japan’s NHK TV network, as well as many podcasts.
+See sample of my presentations on the Events page of this website.

 Book Clubs